Phonics and Reading Support

 - Poster with information to help you support you when reading with your child.

-This year we are introducing Read, Write Inc to support our pupils with their phonics knowledge.
 We will start by using the RWI (Read, Write, Inc) programme to teach the children as soon as they join Springfield and this will continue until they are ready to exit the programme.
 This means that each child will learn how to 'read' the sounds in words and how these sounds can be written down.
 This is essential for reading, but it also helps children learn how to spell well.
 We will teach the children simple ways of remembering these sounds and letters.

 The children also practise reading (and spelling) what we call 'tricky words', such as 'once' and 'said'.
 They practise reading with books that match their phonics and the 'tricky words' they know.
 This way they start believing in themselves as successful readers and this does wonders for their confidence.